lucas2lab/DraytonWiser2mqtt/README.md

 ### Setup the service using the config.json

+Follow the documentation on https://github.com/asantaga/wiserheatingapi?tab=readme-ov-file#1-find-your-heathub-secret-key to get the token on your Drayton Wiser Gateway.

 To start using Daytonawiser2mqtt, configure your MQTT broker details and Wiser gateway settings in the configuration file (config.json).
 You can do so by renaming the config.json.example file and editing your configuration:

 ```